 I was told that Nuzhat had gone with her sister-in-law who wanted to see the doctor.
 Nuz felt a bit of pain.
 The doctor checked her out and said she must have an operation right away.
 Called another doctor who arrived.
 Doctors told her that the baby had the umbilical cord around her throat and could die if they waited anymore.
 Her sister-in-law rushed home and brought the family.
 The blueness of Ragni was because of the lack of breathing well.
 She became alright after a few months with the blue fading away.
 (Well, almost!!! - Eh Ragni?)

 Nuzhat and I named her Ragni Marea: The Melody of the Sea.
-Jan Ammu (my father's first cousin and the older brother of Talat Mahmood) came a recited the Azaan
+Jan Ammu (my father's first cousin and the older brother of Talat Mahmood) came and recited the Azaan

 in her right ear and, at my insistence, he sang an alaap